kahopkin/companycommunicatorwiki/Deployment-guide.md

 Create two Teams app packages: one to be installed to the authors team and one for recipients to install personally and/or to teams.

+1. Make sure you have cloned the app repository locally.

 1. Open the `Manifest\manifest_authors.json` file in a text editor.

 1. Change the placeholder fields in the manifest to values appropriate for your organization.